translate/amagama/docs/settings.rst

 amaGama settings
 ****************

-amaGama has some settings that allow to tune how it behaves.
+amaGama has some settings to allow tuning its behaviour.
 Below you can see a detailed description for each setting and its default values.

 amaGama settings are stored in :file:`amagama/settings.py`.